 A watershed is an area of land from which streams, ponds, lakes, and wetlands drain to the same location.
 A watershed can be large, like the Tennessee River watershed, or small, such as water that drains to a pond.
 The shape of the land affects how and where the water flows.
 Watersheds transport pollutants such as, pesticides, fertilizers, sediment, and gas and oil from cars.

-TVA’s Watershed Offices are staffed with specialist focused on protecting and improving water and shoreline conditions on the 40,900 square miles of the Tennessee River watershed.
-TVA focuses on management practices reduce pollutant in a watershed.
+TVA’s Watershed Offices are staffed with specialists focused on protecting and improving water and shoreline conditions on the 40,900 square miles of the Tennessee River watershed.
+TVA focuses on management practices to reduce pollutants in a watershed.

 Build a simple model of a landscape to learn how water droplets flow and how the shape of the land helps collect the water.
 This process will depict how pollutants enter the water system from various land use activities and how humans can prevent water pollution.

-How do human impacts affect watershed and their associated wildlife?
+How do human impacts affect the watershed and their associated wildlife?